- How are we able to so consistently out predict and analyze vendors like SAP and Oracle versus the major IT analysts?

 All of the sources of information on enterprise software consider themselves intelligent.
 Gartner and Forrester have analysts who graduated from the most prestigious schools.
-The major consulting companies talk up their large amount of experience in implementing SAP and Oracle.
+The major consulting companies talk up their vast amount of experience in implementing SAP and Oracle.
 So why is their analysis of such low quality?
-In this article, we will discuss why, and why we are able to produce so much better work with much lower resources than the common companies.
+In this article, we will discuss why, and why we can produce so much better work with much smaller resources than the standard companies.

 Research Versus Sales Orientation

 Even if most of the people that worked at Deloitte or Gartner came from CalTech, it would not make that much difference, because these companies are entirely sales oriented.
 That is, people with a sales background run these companies, and they run them for profit-maximizing purposes.

 Does honest research go together well with high sales quotas?
 We don’t think so.
-Yet the major providers of information in the IT space have extraordinarily high quotas.
+Yet the significant providers of information in the IT space have extraordinarily high quotas.

-In the book Gartner and the Magic Quadrant, we covered how Gartner, which pretends to be a research firm, actually follows no research rules, and for this it is necessary to understand their business model which we covered in the article How to Understand Gartner’s Business Model.
-This sales orientation causes these entities to focus on telling their clients what is profit maximizing rather than what is true.
+In the book Gartner and the Magic Quadrant, we covered how Gartner, which pretends to be a research firm, actually follows no research rules.
+For this, it is necessary to understand their business model, which we covered in the article How to Understand Gartner’s Business Model.
+This sales orientation causes these entities to focus on telling their clients what is profit-maximizing rather than what is true.
 For example, the only interest that any of the SAP and Oracle consulting companies have is billing hours for implementing SAP or Oracle.
-Anything that contradicts this objective, will not be disclosed to the client.
+Anything that contradicts this objective will not be disclosed to the client.